tmcauliffe123/KittensGame/README.md

 * "Auto Cycle" won't stop just because the fabric of spacetime is melting due to chronoheat.
 Build some Furnaces.
 * Try to keep Coal generation less than Iron generation so that Plates get crafted.
 * Early game, the script will make poor choices, because it does what is cheapest.
+* The script won't craft any resource that you haven't "unlocked", which roughly means "is visible on the left panel".
+You need to craft one of each manually to prime the pump.

 ## Any special thanks?